jenca-adam/awiki/pages/jencova2024theexponential/page.md

 ---

 ## Reference

-A. Jenčová, The exponential Orlicz space in quantum information geometry, submitted to Information Geometry, special issue:
+Jenčová, A. The exponential Orlicz space in quantum information geometry.
+Info.
+Geo.
+7 (Suppl 1), 377–395 (2024), special issue:
-Half a Century of Information Geometry (accepted),
+Half a Century of Information Geometry

 (2022: 1.28 – IF, ? – JCR; Q3 – SJR),